gillespilon/machine_learning/machine_learning.md

 What is the K-nearest neighbors classification model?

-- Pick a value for K
+- Pick a value for K.
-- Search for the K observations in the training data that are nearest to the measurement of the unknown iris
+- Search for the K observations in the training data that are nearest to the measurement of the unknown iris.
-- Use the most popular response value from the K-nearest neighbors as the predicted response value for the unknown iris
+- Use the most popular response value from the K-nearest neighbors as the predicted response value for the unknown iris.

 What are the four steps for model training and prediction in scikit-learn?

 - See `machine_learning_scikit_learn_introduction.py` for the K-nearest neighbors code

-1. Import the class you plan to use
+1. Import the class you plan to use.
-2. Instantiate the estimator
+2. Instantiate the estimator.

     - Estimator is scikit-learn's term for model
     - Instantiate means make an instance of
     - Name of the object does not matter
     - Can specify tuning parameters (hyperparameters) during this step
-    - All parameters not specified are set to their defaults
+    - All parameters not specified are set to their defaults.

-3. Fit the model with data (model training)
+3. Fit the model with data (model training).

     - Model is learning the relationship between X and y
     - Occurs in-place

-4. Predict the response for a new observation
+4. Predict the response for a new observation.

     - New observations are called out-of-sample data
     - Uses the information it learned during the model training process